Colloquium: Quantum anomalous Hall effect: MnBi Te : an Intrinsic Magnetic TI

 \subsection{Chern insulators, axion insulators, and the QAH effect}

 \onlinecite{deng2020quantum} realized the \textit{C} = 1 QAH effect in a 5 SL exfoliated MnBi$_2$Te$_4$ device soon after it was predicted theoretically.
 Figure \ref{fig12:QAHMBT}(a) shows the magnetic field $\mu_0H$ dependence of the Hall resistance $R_{yx}$ and the longitudinal resistance $R_{xx}$.
 At \textit{T} = 1.4 K, $R_{yx}\sim 0.97 h/e^2$ and $R_{xx} \sim 0.061 h/e^2$ at zero magnetic field.
-Hall quantization accuracy can be improved by applying an intermediate strength external magnetic field to stabilize an aligned spin magnetic configurations in which $R_{yx}\sim0.998 h/e^2$ at $\mu_0H$ $\sim$ 2.5 T. We notice that in this work only one device shows the \textit{C} = 1 QAH effect at zero magnetic field, and that this result has so far not been reproduced.
-Further work is required to nail down the MnBi$_2$Te$_4$ crystal synthesis recipe that yielded these excellent results.
-However, the \textit{C} = 1 Chern insulator state in spin-aligned MnBi$_2$Te$_4$ has been realized repeatedly by several different groups in devices with both even and odd numbers of SLs \cite{ge2020high,liu2021magnetic,liu2020robust,ovchinnikov2021intertwined,deng2020quantum,ying2022experimental,gao2021layer}.
-The \textit{C} = 1 Chern insulator state with $R_{yx}\ge 0.904 h/e^2$ in exfoliated MnBi$_2$Te$_4$ devices is found to survive even up to $\sim$45 K under high magnetic field, which is higher than $T_\textit{N}$ $\sim$25 K \cite{ge2020high}.
+Hall quantization accuracy can be improved by applying an intermediate strength external magnetic field to stabilize an aligned spin magnetic configurations in which $R_{yx}\sim0.998 h/e^2$ at $\mu_0H$ $\sim$ 2.5 T. \addCXL{To date, the \textit{C} = 1 QAH effect at zero magnetic field in exfoliated MnBi$_2$Te$_4$ devices has been realized by this group.} However, the \textit{C} = 1 Chern insulator state in spin-aligned MnBi$_2$Te$_4$ under magnetic fields has been realized repeatedly by several different groups in devices with both even and odd numbers of SLs \cite{ge2020high,liu2021magnetic,liu2020robust,ovchinnikov2021intertwined,deng2020quantum,ying2022experimental,gao2021layer}.
+The \textit{C} = 1 Chern insulator state with $R_{yx}\ge 0.904 h/e^2$ in exfoliated MnBi$_2$Te$_4$ devices is found to survive even up to $\sim$45 K under high magnetic fields, higher than $T_\textit{N}$ $\sim$25 K \cite{ge2020high}.